- 3 Sep 2020

 Where possible, repairs, gas and electrical safety checks and energy performance assessments should be conducted in the period between a property being vacated and a new tenant moving in.
 See guidance on cleaning empty properties.
 However, if visits are needed to an occupied property, this should be done by appointment with measures put in place to ensure physical contact is minimised, for example with residents staying in another room during the visit.

 Landlords should make every effort to abide by gas safety requirements, which continue to be of great importance for tenants’ safety.
-This may be more difficult due to restrictions associated with the COVID-19 outbreak, for example where a tenant has COVID-19 symptoms, is self-isolating or shielding.
+This may be more difficult due to restrictions associated with the COVID-19 outbreak, for example where a tenant has COVID-19 symptoms, or is self-isolating.
 Under such circumstances, provided the landlord can demonstrate they have taken reasonable steps to comply, they would not be in breach.
 Read the latest guidance for landlords and Gas Safe engineers and inspectors from the HSE.

 Landlords should also make every effort to abide by electrical and other fuel safety requirements, which continue to be of great importance for tenants’ safety.
 This may be more difficult due to restrictions associated with the COVID-19 outbreak.
 Where inspections have already been carried out, documents can be provided by post or in some circumstances it may be possible to provide digital copies.